vmware-archive/vmware-vcenter/docs/esx_fcoe_readme.md

 # Access Mechanism
 # --------------------------------------------------------------------------

-The VMware/vCenter module uses the vCentre Ruby SDK (rbvmomi Version 1.6.0) to interact with the vCenter.
+The VMware/vCenter module uses the VMware vCenter Ruby SDK (rbvmomi, version 1.6.0) to interact with the VMware vCenter.

 # --------------------------------------------------------------------------
 #  Supported Functionality